When to Plant Onions (2026): Exact Calendar for Zones 4-9

 This timing guide is a deep dive into step one of my How to Grow Onions.
 If you are looking for the full roadmap from soil prep to curing, make sure to start there.

-• Direct Sowing Seeds: You can sow in the Fall (8 to 10 weeks before the first fall frost) or in Early Spring (6 to 8 weeks before the last frost).
+For Southern climates (Zones 7-9), plant Short-Day or Intermediate-Day transplants in late winter, 4 to 10 weeks before your last frost (typically Decemberโ€“February).
+Alternatively, you may direct sow in the Fall (8 to 10 weeks before the first fall frost) or Early Spring (6 to 8 weeks before the last frost).

 The #1 Secret: Why “Day-Length” Beats Temperature

-This is the “Ah-ha!” moment that separates successful onion growers from those who struggle.
+This is the โ€œAh-ha!โ€ moment that separates successful onion growers from those who struggle.

-Onions are “photoperiodic,” meaning they only start to form a bulb when the number of daylight hours hits a specific trigger.
+Onions are โ€œphotoperiodic,โ€ meaning they only start to form a bulb when the number of daylight hours hits a specific trigger.
 Unlike most vegetables that grow faster as the weather warms up, an onion bulb will not swell until the day reaches a precise length, regardless of the temperature.

 The North-South Daylight Paradox

-Most people assume the South has “more sun,” but when it comes to the number of daylight hours in summer, the opposite is true.
+Most people assume the South has โ€œmore sun,โ€ but when it comes to the number of daylight hours in summer, the opposite is true.
 Because of the Earth’s tilt, summer days are actually significantly longer in the North than in the South.
 This simple geographical fact is why choosing the correct variety for your zone is the single most important decision you will make.

 1. Long-Day Onions (North: Zones 4-6)